Polwarth, Scottish Borders

-Other places nearby include the Blackadder Water, Fogo, Langston, Longformacus, Marchmont House and Marchmont Estate, all in the Scottish Borders Council Area.
+Nearby places include the Blackadder Water, Fogo, Langston, Longformacus, Marchmont House and Marchmont Estate, all within the Scottish Borders Council Area.

 Polwarth Parish Church was built in 1703, replacing a 13th-century building.

-Polwarth Castle was situated halfway between Polwarth village and Polwarth Parish Church.
+Polwarth Castle was located halfway between Polwarth village and Polwarth Parish Church.

-The Polwarth Thorn was a thorn tree which was used in village festivities.
-Several verses and melodies have arisen, e.g.:
+One notable feature of Polwarth was the Polwarth Thorn, a thorn tree used in village festivities.
+Several verses and melodies have emerged in connection with it, such as: